Shriya Sharma

 Shriya Sharma (born 1997) is an Indian actress, model and advocate who has worked in Hindi, Tamil and Telugu films.
-She is known for playing the role of Sneha Bajaj in the television series Kasautti Zindagi Kay which won her the Star Pariwar and Indian Telly Awards for Best Child Artist.
+She is known for playing the younger version of Sneha Basu in the television series Kasautii Zindagi Kay which won her the Star Pariwar and Indian Telly Awards for Best Child Artist.
 She was awarded the National Film Award for the Best Child Artist for Chillar Party (2011).

 Personal life

 Shriya Sharma was born in 1997, in the city of Palampur, Himachal Pradesh in India.
 Her father is an engineer and her mother is a dietician and runs a diet clinic - Ritus Diet.
 She is a graduate in law and is currently practicing as an advocate.
-She also has a younger brother.
+She has a younger brother.